MonitorQA/ExternalApiDocs/_posts/2023-07-06-delete-audit-object-attributes-assignments.md

 layout: null
 ---

 This method allows to delete attributes assignments from audit object.
+Invalid attribute ids and options ids are ignored.

 ### Request